Natfan/AwesomeShortcuts/docs/windows/windowsChrome.md

-# SHortcuts in Chrome on Windows
+# Shortcuts in Chrome on Windows

 ## Global
 Shortcuts that work from anywhere in the program